blog2i2j/he-yufeng.._..CoreCoder/README.md

 **512,000 lines of TypeScript → 1,300 lines of Python.**

-I spent a weekend reverse-engineering the leaked Claude Code source — all half a million lines.
+I spent two days reverse-engineering the leaked Claude Code source — all half a million lines.
 Then I stripped it down to the load-bearing walls and rebuilt them in Python.
 The result: **every key architectural pattern from Claude Code, in a codebase you can read in one sitting.**

 NanoCoder is not another AI coding tool.
 It's a **blueprint** — the [nanoGPT](https://github.com/karpathy/nanoGPT) of coding agents.
 Read it, fork it, build your own.